Deadline Day: Who will Premier League clubs sign?

 "Inter Milan's Milan Skriniar is a player City have looked closely at, while reports this month have also suggested Pau Torres of Villarreal is another option.
 A new contract for Fernandinho at least gives them the security of having adequate cover in both defence and holding midfield if they decide money would be better spent elsewhere.

 "Guardiola has already said that he expects two or three arrivals, with the potential departure of Leroy Sane opening up another place that could need to be filled.
-City have proved over the last few years they will not overpay new blood, but they also like to act swiftly and you can be assured they will be ready to strike to make sure they don't miss out on the players they want."
+City have proved over the last few years they will not overpay in the hunt for new recruits, but they also like to act swiftly and you can be assured they will be ready to strike to make sure they don't miss out on the players they want."

 Manchester United

-Sky Sports News reporter James Cooper: "Deadline Day was always going to the be the most significant day of the week for Manchester United even with a derby taking place and the delight that they've landed Bruno Fernandes is almost something you can taste.
+Sky Sports News reporter James Cooper: "Deadline Day was always going to the be the most significant day of the week for Manchester United even with a derby taking place and the delight that they've secured the services of Bruno Fernandes.

 "It's a signing they had to make for a variety of reasons but first and foremost it's a clear sign that Ole Gunnar Solskjaer's judgement is being backed and funded.
 The 25-year-old comes with the weight of Manchester United's world on his shoulders but the goals, assists and creativity they're hoping he'll provide would potentially transform what Ole's side can offer.